Why Use A Natural Deodorant

 In many ancient societies, body odor was not considered offensive.
 Others, like the Romans, were constantly bathing and saturating themselves and their clothing with perfume.
 Some would carry sachets filled with aromatic herbs to help combat odor.

 Greek poet Homer said that good hosts should offer their guests baths with aromatic oils.
 Maybe we could start a new trend!!

-"Mum," the first trademarked deodorant, was created in Philadelphia by an unknown inventor, in 1888.
-It was a waxy paste cream applied to the underarms made with zinc oxide.
+According to Smithsonian Magazine, "Mum," the first trademarked deodorant, made with ingredients that killed odor-producing bacteria, was created in Philadelphia in 1888.
+It was a jar of waxy paste cream applied to the underarms made with zinc oxide.

 “…men sidestep her.
 The other girls ignore her.
 For the best reason in the world!
 It is unpardonable, these days, for any girl to carry the odor of underarm perspiration on her person and her clothing…Don’t risk letting this fault shut you out of popularity.”

 The first Antiperspirant, EverDry, was introduced in 1903.
 EverDry, an aluminum chloride solution applied with a cotton swab, was so acidic that it actually ate through clothing.
 In the 1950’s the manufacturers of MUM invented Ban, a deodorant with a roll-on applicator inspired by the ball-point pen.

 In the early 1950s, two physicians presented evidence for the role that bacteria played in underarm odor.
 At that time many manufacturers began using hexachlorophene, a powerful antimicrobial agent, in their deodorants and body soaps.
 In 1972, the U.S. Food and Drug Administration (FDA) banned the use of products containing more than 1% of hexachlorophene for the general public after reports of deaths in the United States and France from brain damage caused by hexachlorophene.